-Ferrybridge Power Station will close within a year, with the loss of at least 172 jobs.
+Ferrybridge Power Station to close within a year with 172 job losses

 Site operators SSE has confirmed the plant will close by the end of March 2016 due to rising costs and new environmental legislation.